Kong/docs.konghq.com/app/konnect/analytics/use-cases.md

 ## Conclusion

 After completing these example scenarios, you should have a better understanding of how you can use a variety of metrics to collect analytics on KPIs with {{site.konnect_short_name}} custom reports.

-Additionally, you now know how to use information gathered from those reports, such as anomalies, to further drill down into what is causing the problem.
+Additionally, you can use these reports to find and solve problems in resource allocation, optimization, and performance.
+You now know how to use the information gathered from those reports, such as anomalies, to further drill down into what is causing the problem.
+This information can then be presented to stakeholders to ensure your APIs are secure, performant, and stable.